shreyakejriwal02/SARO_CORE2023/README.md

 ## Known issues

 ## Credits
-Bo Valkenburg, Brent Smeekes, Pavan Sathyamurthy, Shreya Kejriwal The project is a part of a master's quarter project at TU Delft, The Netherlands Course Name: CORE (COmputational REpertoire for Architectural Design and Engineering)
+Bo Valkenburg, Brent Smeekes, Pavan Sathyamurthy, Shreya Kejriwal.

+The project is a part of a master's quarter project at TU Delft, The Netherlands Course Name: CORE (COmputational REpertoire for Architectural Design and Engineering)